bmeunier/happyornot/README.md

 The “press of a Smiley & follow-up question” feedback collecting prototype helps me, Benoît Meunier for La Maison Tricotée to  collect maximum feedback with its exceptional ease of use.

+# What's next?

+- Transition to me done in JQuery for better compability with old browser
+- Removing question with follow-up question

 ## Installation

+_tbd_ (If you need help, don't hesitate to email Ikenna at carteraxwebsolution@gmail.com for help.

 ## Usage